Dickens Farm Park

-- The Pavlakis site was originally master planned in 2001 as part of the St Vrain Greenway Master Plan, East Corridor Update.
+- The site (Pavlakis Open Space) was originally master planned in 2001 as part of the St Vrain Greenway Master Plan, East Corridor Update.
 The site was identified for trailhead and passive park purposes and also included a proposed Whitewater Park.

 - An RICD (Recreational In Channel Diversion) was obtained by the City in 2004 to retain water in the creek for this boating amenity.

 - Site condition changes since the time of the original master plan include: Boston Avenue is now planned to cross the property's north end; dog parks are no longer considered compatible within this District Park setting; and shared parking and restroom facilities with the adjacent Fire Training Center is no possible because of the Boston Avenue roadway.

 - Concerns from Colorado Parks and Wildlife related to State Listed fish species in the St Vrain Creek will be addressed in the design of any River Park amenities.
 (See Environmental information below).

 The name Dickens Farm Park was adopted by Council at their July 9, 2013 meeting.
 Dickens was the original homesteader for the property and was a founding father to Longmont.

 All public meetings are now complete.
 The park Master Plan was adopted at the July 9, 2013 City Council meeting.

 Minutes from all public meetings for the project are found here - the presentations noted as attached are not included.

 - Meeting 2 Summary - February 21, 2013

 - Meeting 3 Summary - March 21, 2013